blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 In case it wasn't clear above: I am a huge fan of the approach of using SQLite on-device in a React Native app, especially when combined with TypeScript.
 I hope the detail in this article has been helpful for you - please do reach out if anything is unclear or if I can provide any further detail.
 While my code above is simply a demo, I took the exact approach with it that I used in my side project app which is currently live in the App Store.

-What's next?
-I plan on going into detail on how you can use the Dropbox API to sync this database file between devices, giving you some of the benefits of having a server (backup + sync, namely), with very few of the headaches!
+But Bruce, is this not an "offline only" app, as opposed to offline first?
+Indeed it is.
+Stay tuned for the next article where I will go into detail on how you can use the Dropbox API to sync your app's database file between devices, giving you some of the benefits of having a server (backup and sync, namely), with very few of the headaches!